libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

   libssh2 can use the [OpenSSL library](https://www.openssl-library.org/) for cryptographic operations.
 One of the cryptographic libraries is required.

-  Configure will attempt to locate OpenSSL in the default location.
+  Configure attempts to locate OpenSSL in the default location.

   If your installation of OpenSSL is in another location, specify it using `--with-libssl-prefix`.